-We Support Providers Who Serve Veterans
+We Support Providers Who Support Veterans

-Despite growing awareness and efforts to prevent suicide, there remains an alarming rate of Veterans dying by suicide.
+Despite growing awareness and prevention efforts, suicide remains a leading cause of death among all Americans, including Veterans.
 Caring for Veterans at risk of suicide can be a new experience for some providers.
-SRM helps providers by offering consultation, support, and suicide prevention resources that promote therapeutic best practices.
-Providers can serve Veterans better when they have access to the right resources and feel confident in their treatment decisions.
+The Suicide Risk Management Consultation Program (SRM) helps providers by offering consultation that is rooted in the philosophy and tenants of Therapeutic Risk Management (TRM).
+Consultants offer support, practical recommendations and resources that promote therapeutic best practices.
+Providers serve Veterans better when they have access to the right resources and feel confident in their treatment decisions.
 Veterans receive care in VA and the community, so it is crucial to offer consultation and support to all providers.

 SRM experts work with providers with a range of knowledge about suicide risk management.
 They provide tailored support on a case-by-case basis that is anchored in up-to-date research, best practices, and clinical experience.
-Some of these topics can include: Risk assessment, conceptualization of suicide risk, lethal means safety counseling, strategies for how to engage Veterans at high risk, best practices for documentation and provider support after a suicide loss (postvention).
+Some of these topics can include: risk assessment, conceptualization of suicide risk, lethal means safety counseling, strategies for how to engage Veterans at high risk, best practices for documentation and provider support after a suicide loss (postvention).

 Through SRM, providers have a safe space to share and address concerns, ask questions, and receive validation around the complex scenarios related to Veteran suicide prevention.
 Request a consult.

 The mission of SRM is to provide consultation to all providers who serve Veterans, to enhance knowledge and confidence, and provide emotional support with the aim of optimizing care for all Veterans at risk for suicide.

 The SRM consultants hold years of experience with Veteran suicide prevention.
 SRM experts facilitate novel problem solving for unique and challenging treatment scenarios.
 Learn more about the program staff who are ready to support you — as you support Veterans.